ddrohan/mobile-app-dev-labs/session06/lab/md/step07.md

 # Google+ Integration - Updating a Coffee

-As promised, here's code necessary for initially retrieving a coffee from the server and displaying it on the Edit Screen
+As promised, here's the code necessary for initially retrieving a coffee from the server and displaying it on the Edit Screen

 ```
 @Override